 - Alter your Cannabis Site and/or Operating Plan

 - Add a Processor License to your producer license

 - Splitting a Producer and Processor License

 You are not required to submit change requests for changes to your packaging, unless you are changing packaging for edibles.
 If you want to change your edibles packaging, please vist the LCB website for information about how to get edible products, packaging, and labeling approved.
-All marijuana packaging must meet the requirements in WAC 314-55-105.
+All cannabis packaging must meet the requirements in WAC 314-55-105.

-Retail Medical Marijuana Endorsements
+Retail Medical Cannabis Endorsements

 - Staying up to date in the traceability system

 - Keeping your WSLCB approved security system up and working 24/7